New advances in universal approximation with neural networks of minimal width: Notation and main results

-\begin{justify} \Cref{Theorem-Main2} gives us a helpful tool to conclude strong approximation results for the normalizing flow LU-Net (see \Cref{Definition-LU-Net}), whose elements take the form of \(LU\) decomposable invertible neural networks.
-Furthermore we use it as an important building block to generalize the \(L^p\) universal approximation result of \Cref{Theorem-Main1} to suitable classes of neural networks that are smooth diffeomorphism, which we do later in the proof of \Cref{Theorem-Main4}. \end{justify}
+We give the proofs of Theorem~\ref{Theorem-Main2} and Theorem~\ref{Theorem-LU_Squashable} in Section~\ref{Section-Proof_main2}.
+They give us helpful tools to conclude strong approximation results for the normalizing flow LU-Net (see Definition~\ref{Definition-LU-Net}), whose elements take the form of LU-decomposable invertible neural networks.
+Furthermore, we use Theorem~\ref{Theorem-Main2} as an important building block to generalize the $L^p$ universal approximation result of Theorem~\ref{Theorem-Main1} to suitable classes of neural networks that are smooth diffeomorphisms, which we do later in the proof of Theorem~\ref{Theorem-Main4}.